-They may be fab for relaxation or those social catch ups in the fresh air, but research has proven that regular use of a hot tub can relieve some of the symptoms experienced by arthritis which effects around 10 million people in the UK.
+They may be fab for relaxation or those social catch ups in the fresh air, but research has proven that regular use of a hot tub can relieve some of the symptoms of arthritis which effects around 10 million people in the UK.

 Arthritis can impact everything from your exercise routine to your social life.
 Acting as a hydrotherapy spa, the massage systems found on a hot tub can help you get back on top of the more challenging symptoms of arthritis.
 After all, there’s nothing betterthan waking up and stepping into that toasty water and letting it work its magic.

 The Arthritis Foundation recommends the use of warm water hydrotherapy treatments to decrease pain and stiffness in your hands, spine, knees and hip joints.
 Sometimes known as aquatic therapy, hot tub Hydrotherapy utilises the properties of warm water in order to facilitate the improved movement of joints which are stiff, ache or are painfully swollen.

 These areas are symptoms which are widely associated with both common types of arthritis: Osteoarthritis and Rheumatoid Arthritis.